-Feel free to check out my book, Overcome Relationship Repetition Syndrome and Find the Love You Deserve, or follow me on Twitter for daily mental health updates.
+Feel free to check out my book, Overcome Relationship Repetition Syndrome and Find the Love You Deserve, or follow me on Twitter.

 - Abraham P. Buunk, Rosario Zurriaga, Pilar González, Alejandro Castro-Solano.
 Competición intrasexual en el trabajo: diferencias sexuales en celos y envidia en el trabajo / Intra-sexual competition at work: Sex differences in jealousy and envy in the workplace.
 Revista de Psicología Social, 2012; 27 (1): 85 DOI: 10.1174/021347412798844015

 - Edson C. Tandoc, Patrick Ferrucci, Margaret Duffy.
 Facebook use, envy, and depression among college students: Is facebooking depressing?
 Computers in Human Behavior, 2015; 43: 139 DOI: 10.1016/j.chb.2014.10.053

 - Zlatan Krizan, Omesh Johar.
 Envy Divides the Two Faces of Narcissism.
 Journal of Personality, 2012; 80 (5): 1415 DOI: 10.1111/j.1467-6494.2012.00767.x